-I thought, honestly, that I was the only person who found ways to be alone and recharge during the workday.
+I thought, honestly, that I was the only person who found working in a crowd overwhelming.
+Which is why I’m always looking for ways to be alone and recharge during the workday.
 I assumed, as I often do, that I’m just a maladjusted anti-social Gollum who cringes whenever two or more coworkers congregate near me to loudly discuss quarterly strategies or weekend getaways.
-I know better now: the majority of my colleagues are likewise weirded out by the lack of physical boundaries at the place where we toil for 40 hours a week.
+I know better now: the majority of my colleagues are likewise weirded out by the lack of physical boundaries at the place where we toil for 40 (or more) hours a week.

 I am not ashamed that I need a little physical and mental rest in the middle of my busy day.
 Taking time for yourself is just good all-around advice.
 Like, a nice 45-minute break where one can sleep, or meditate, or veg out and scroll Instagram would be a blessing that would probably increase efficiency.
 You know, if you think about it, a mattress can also be used as a comfortable wall.